kubernetes-sigs/cluster-api/docs/proposals/20240807-in-place-updates.md

 - The "can update in-place" decision is performed at Machine level by calling the `CanUpdateMachine` hook.
 - Before starting an in-place update, the Machine/InfraMachine/BootstrapConfig are updated to the new spec.
-- By default, machines updating in-place are considered not available, and as a consequence, if maxSurge is 1, a new Machine must be created first, then as soon as there is “buffer” for in-place, in-place update can proceed.
+- By default, machines updating in-place are considered not available, and as a consequence, if maxSurge is 1, a new Machine must be created first; then as soon as there is “buffer” for in-place, in-place update can proceed.
-- If instead the answer of the `CanUpdateMachine` hook specifies that the required in-place change does not affect availability, the assumption above is dropped and machine updating in-place are considered available, and as a consequence in-place update starts immediately also if maxSurge is 1.
+- If, instead, the `CanUpdateMachine` hook specifies that the required in-place change does not affect availability, the assumption above is dropped and machine updating in-place are considered available, and as a consequence in-place update starts immediately also if maxSurge is 1.
 - If maxSurge is 0, in-place update can proceed immediately.
 - Note: to better understand above points, you might want to consider that maxSurge in KCP is a way to express if the control plane rollout should be performed "scaling-out" or "scaling-in"